mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Changelog
 ---------

+- 2020-12-17: Mark the pool for a server as "ready" after performing a successful check.
+Synchronize pool clearing with SDAM updates.

 - 2020-06-11 Support connectTimeoutMS=0 in streaming heartbeat protocol.

 - 2020-05-20 Include rationale for why we don't use `awaitedTimeMS`